• Skip to main content

 a view of the moist inside of the cake topped with lemon buttercream frosting and an overhead view of the cake topped with frosting and decorated with candied lemons

-Lemon Zucchini Cake is the BEST zucchini cake!
+Lemon Zucchini Cake is the best zucchini cake!
 This perfect cake is bursting with lemon flavor.

 Not only is there fresh lemon in the cake but it is topped with a lemon buttercream!
 Two flavors that definitely belong together.
+If you're a sucker for lemon then my lemon blueberry cookie recipe is right up your alley!

 I made this zucchini cake recipe for the first time last week and it was a HUGE HIT!
 This is the perfect recipe to make during the summer months.

+I don' know about you but we always have a ton of fresh zucchini every summer.
+Garden zucchini is the best!
 It makes such moist cakes.
-It’s a super versatile ingredient.
+It's a super versatile ingredient.
 You can use it in sweets and baked goods, it can also be used in savory dishes.

 The good thing about this Lemon Zucchini Cake recipe is that most of the ingredients are pantry staples.
-When I make this recipe I don’t normally have to go to the grocery store to buy many things.

 If you love cakes that include vegetables then you'll love my Almond Carrot Cake!